sthagen/csaf-poc-csaf_distribution/docs/csaf_validator.md

 is a tool to validate local advisories files against the JSON Schema and an optional remote validator.

+### Exit codes
+If no fatal error occurs the program will exit with the following codes:
+- `0`: all valid
+- `2⁰`: schema invalid
+- `2¹`: no remote validator configured
+- `2²`: failure in remote validation

 ### Usage

 ```